 Hi, I'm Amrit.
 I'm a qualified and accredited Specialist Counsellor with a MA degree in Existential Psychotherapy and Counselling attained in 2010.
 I've recently completed a post-graduate certificate in Trauma at the Tavistock and Portman NHS and am studying towards a Doctorate in Psychotherapy studies.

 I have worked within the prison service and detention centres, the homeless, refugees and the health service.
-I now work as a Specialist Counsellor at The Havens, a sexual assault referral centre, at the King's College NHS Trust.
+I now work as a Specialist Counsellor at The Havens, a sexual assault referral centre, at the King's College Hospital NHS Foundation Trust.

 I work with various existential challenges and pain be it relationships, sorrow, abuse, violation, self-harm and addictions to wanting to make sense of life and what it means to be alive.
 I have a specialist interest and knowledge in working with Trauma, and its aftermath namely post-traumatic stress disorder (PTSD) and dissociation resulting from violence/abuse.